mufkuw/m-paperless/docs/usage.md

 ### Mobile upload {#usage-mobile_upload}

-Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Related-Projects) for a user-maintained list of related projects and software (e.g. for mobile devices) that is compatible with M-Paperless.
+Please see [the wiki](https://github.com/M-Paperless/M-Paperless/wiki/Related-Projects) for a user-maintained list of related projects and software (e.g. for mobile devices) that is compatible with M-Paperless.

 ### IMAP (Email) {#usage-email}

-You can tell paperless-ngx to consume documents from your email accounts.
+You can tell M-Paperless to consume documents from your email accounts.
 This is a very flexible and powerful feature, if you regularly received documents via mail that you need to archive.
 The mail consumer can be configured via the frontend settings (/settings/mail) in the following